 As I approach my first wedding anniversary, I gained a lot of valuable marriage advice from other wives, especially in the beginning of my marriage.
-Although, I learned a lot more from personal experience.
-I found what works for us and helped us to achieve a healthy and successful first year of marriage, and building a foundation along the way for the years ahead.
+I learned many valuable things through personal experience, and found what works for my relationships, and helped us to achieve a healthy and successful first year of marriage, building a foundation along the way for the years ahead.

 12 Valuable Tips and Marriage Advice For Young Wives:

 From a Young Wife Completing her First Year of Marriage

 Pray For Your Husband Everyday and Yourself!

 Pray as your husband leaves for work in the morning, as he goes to sleep at the end of the day, and especially together as a couple.
 Prayer is so powerful because the words themselves have power!
 A little prayer goes a long way.